peter-ni/ComputationalToolbox/README.md

 # ComputationalToolbox
-A library of 25 under-implemented computational methods.
+A library of assorted computational methods.